The config file

 }

-You can, of course, override some parts of the default theme and extend others within the same configuration:
+You can override some parts of the default theme and extend others within the same configuration:

 module.exports = {